AdaptiveConsulting/ReactiveTraderCloud-Finsemble/docs/finsemble/services/window/Splintering/Splintering.md

 There are three ways to handle resource management with Openfin.
  1. You can group everything into one "Application" with N child-windows.
 This was the approach we took initially.
  	* Pros of this approach:
         * You don't have to worry about the startup penalty involved with starting up a new openfin application.
 On good machines, it's a negligible cost.
-On bad machines, it's noticable.
+On bad machines, it's noticeable.
     * Cons of this approach:
         * Everything is inside of one render process.
 This means that every time a window fires off a JS function, it goes on to the same event loop.
 If you have a badly behaving component, it can lock up your entire application.
 If you have a resource-intensive component or service, it can also slow down performance.
         * It makes debugging difficult.
 Using the profiler is a useless exercise, as all of the javascript for every window is included in the same profile.